Alzheimer’s and Coping Strategies: Tools for Family Carers

 What legal and financial considerations should family carers be aware of when planning for the future of their loved ones with Alzheimer’s disease?

-Legal considerations and are vital factors for family carers when preparing for the future of their loved ones with Alzheimer’s disease.
+Legal considerations and financial planning are vital factors for family carers when preparing for the future of their loved ones with Alzheimer’s disease.

 It is essential to make sure that all legal documents, such as enduring power of attorney and advance healthcare directives, are in order.